Space-time beams with tunable orbital group velocity toward plasma superradiance

-Fig.~\ref{fig:Cherenkov}d shows the low frequency part of the spectrum of the resulting radiation.
-It is composed of well defined peaks at harmonics of the frequency associated with the temporal pitch of the LS.
-For the superluminal case, the higher degree of coherence allows higher harmonics to appear, increasing the overall intensity of the signal.
-It is important to note that these harmonics are phase locked, thus effectively constituting a frequency comb with phase coherence inherited from the infrared LS laser drive, and have an azimuthal index corresponding to the harmonic order (Suppl.
-Sec.
-VII B).
+For a more comprehensive understanding of the radiation generated, the data was spatially and spectrally analyzed and the results shown in Fig.~\ref{fig:plasma_spectrum}.
+The spectrum over the relevant frequency ranges in shown in Fig.~\ref{fig:plasma_spectrum}~a.
+The pure reflection of the drivers is seen between 263.86 and 335.43 THz as the 31 most intense peaks.
+On the other end of the spectrum, in the low frequency range between 2.39 and 71.57 THz, the superradiant content is shown.
+It is composed of well defined peaks at harmonics of the frequency associated with the temporal pitch of the LS, i.e, 2.39 THZ.
+While for the subluminal case, the intensity quickly falls after a few harmonics, for the superluminal cases, the intensity of the harmonics is much higher and thus the harmonic content much broader.
+It is important to note that these harmonics are phase locked, thus effectively constituting a frequency comb with phase coherence inherited from the infrared LS laser drive, and have an azimuthal index corresponding to the harmonic order.
 These characteristics are a direct consequence of the ultrafast spatiotemporal dynamics of the LS used.
-Fig.~\ref{fig:Cherenkov}e portrays the radiation spectrum at the driver LS range showing that the intensity of the pure reflection is the same in both regimes.
-What is more, looking at a specific position on the detector (Fig.~\ref{fig:Cherenkov}f and g), the electric field over time resembles a train of unipolar pulses spaced by the LS period of rotation (Suppl.
+This can be seen in Fig.~\ref{fig:plasma_spectrum}~b where the spatial phase distribution is plotted for different THz harmonics.
+Each harmonic has a different topological charge, just as the driver.
+Therefore, the THz radiation generated is itself a LS.
+Figs.~\ref{fig:plasma_spectrum}~c and d show isosurface plots of the spectrally filtered radiation on the detector, considering only the THz range.
+As seen before, the linear polarized case yields a cylindrically asymmetric THz LS while the circular polarization one results in a much cleaner and symmetric LS.

+Regarding the efficiency of the process, the energy of this train of THz pulses is $\approx0.5\%$ of the energy of the LS drive in the superluminal regimes (see Suppl.
 Sec.
-VII C), whose intensity and contrast are much higher in the superluminal case.
-Regarding the efficiency of the process, without extensive optimization of the parameters, the energy of this train of pulses is $\approx0.06\%$ of the energy of the LS drive in the superluminal regime (see Suppl.
-Sec.
-VII.D.), which is on par with \cite{jang_EfficientTerahertzBrunel2019, tailliez_TerahertzPulseGeneration2020}.
-For the laser parameters considered here, the resulting pulsed radiation is in the terahertz range--a strategic region of the electromagnetic spectrum---and in the millijoule level, unlocking applications in structured strong-field terahertz science \cite{pak2023multi,liao2019multimillijoule}.
+VIII E. for more details), which is on par with \cite{jang_EfficientTerahertzBrunel2019, tailliez_TerahertzPulseGeneration2020}.
+This configuration thus yields a way of generating pulsed radiation is in the terahertz range - a strategic region of the electromagnetic spectrum - and in the millijoule level, unlocking applications in structured strong-field terahertz science \cite{pak2023multi,liao2019multimillijoule}.